 When such feedback has been provided with sufficient sensitivity and detail, it is unlikely that I will often be pestered with demands for copies of all the protocols and other raw data.
 When asked for such, it is permissible under HIPAA as well as the Ethics Code to propose various alternatives to a direct inspection of the test data, including offering a verbal explanation or written summary of the results, as long as this is acceptable to the client.

 Certainly when the testing is of a sort in which overexposure to the test materials can obviously lead to practice effects and invalidate future testing, only the most intractable or hostile client will demand to copy entire protocols containing test stimuli or items.
 Also keep in mind that although the client has the right to inspect or copy clinical records for personal use, this does not also permit the client to publish copyrighted material without the permission of the copyrighted holder.

 You might want to provide your client with a notice to sign advising him or her that these materials are being provided only for applicable health care purposes and the client’s personal use and that the test publisher, as owner of the copyright, has the rights to control their reproduction

-On this track, we discussed three changes in ethical boundaries in regards to the disclosure of raw test data.
+In this section, we discussed three changes in ethical boundaries in regards to the disclosure of raw test data.
 These three test data boundary changes include: shift in standards; effects of HIPAA; and protecting test security.

-On the next track, we will examine three controversies created by HIPAA and its possible breach of privacy boundaries.
+In the next section, we will examine three controversies created by HIPAA and its possible breach of privacy boundaries.
 These three HIPAA privacy controversies include: governmentally accessed information; contradictory language; and employer access.

 Ethics CEUs QUESTION 3